 Automated liquid handling can greatly accelerate the progress and efficiency of biochemical or cell-based assays.
-For small to medium throughput assays, such as dose-response assays with multiple conditions, mid-range robotic liquid handlers offer a convenient means of controlling dozens of microtitre plates.
-While automated high throughput drug screening typically involves specialist instrumentation and setup for specific routines, medium throughput automated liquid handling is comparably affordable and circumvents the high cost of purchasing, maintaining, or lease of high-throughput robotics, coupled with increased adaptability as opposed to miniaturised variants (e.g. 384 and 1536 well plates).
+For small to medium throughput assays, such as investigating a several thousand compound drug library in a single condition, or dose response assays with multiple conditions, mid-range robotic liquid handlers offer a convenient means of controlling dozens of microtitre plates.
+While automated high throughput drug screening typically involves equipment and set-ups for specific routines, medium throughput automated liquid handling is comparably affordable and circumvents the high cost of purchasing, maintaining or lease of high-throughput robotics, coupled with more adaptability.
+The advantage of the 96 well plate format as opposed to miniaturised variants (384 and 1536 well plates) particularly for cell-based assays is pipetting accuracy with medium rather than low volume handling and troubleshooting.

 Mid-range robotic liquid handlers such as the Hamilton Microlab are typically configured for genomics, biochemistry or cell culture handling setups with a versatile range of specialised labware.
 For purposes described, the Hamilton Microlab supports a 96 CO-RE head as well as an 8-channel array with proprietary tip pickup and ejection.
 While the Hamilton Microlab offers robust liquid handling with superior consistency when compared to manual pipetting, its native programming interface is intrinsically complex.
 To reduce the level of configuration and learning curve, a simplified user interface within the Hamilton Method Editor has been designed, the Hamilton Microlab Handler 96 (HMH96), that simplifies the number of steps and considerations involved in plate-to-plate transfer, and includes aliquoting, serial dilution, spotting, and tip washing for 96 well plates.
-A significant drawback of proprietary robotic liquid handling stations is that tip selection is often limited to proprietary sources which with features such as reinforced strength or conductivity but may be more expensive than typical pipette tips.
-To address this HMH96 includes tip wash functions to support reusability of pipette tips.
+A significant drawback of proprietary robotic liquid handling stations is that tip selection is often limited to proprietary sources which with features such as reinforced strength or conductivity but may be more expensive than typical tips.
+To address this HMH96 includes tip wash functions.

-The Hamilton Microlab consists of highly customisable liquid handling and vessel handling devices, with plates or tips are mounted in carriages.
-For HMH96 microtitre plate handling, the instrumentation setup requires a CO-RE 96 probe head, and for serial dilutions, an 8-channel array of 1000 $\mu$ L channel pipettes.
-This setup relies on low and medium volume pipetting (2-200 $\mu$ L) and requires 50 $\mu$ L and 300 $\mu$ L tip racks.
+The Hamilton Microlab consists of highly customisable liquid handling and vessel handling devices, with plates or tips are mounted in carriages that are inserted and drawn forwards or backwards.
+For HMH96 microtitre plate handling, the instrumentation setup requires a CO-RE 96 probe head, and for serial dilutions, an 8-channel array of 1000 μL channel pipettes.
+This setup relies on low and medium volume pipetting (2-200 μL) require 50 μL and 300 μL tip racks.
 HMH96 is a user interface dialog designed within Hamilton Method Editor. iSWAP control is included for lid handling however is not essential for function.
 HMH96 simplifies liquid handling to 4 main classes that can be calibrated via the default Hamilton CO-RE Liquid Editor.
 Setup for deck layout is not altered and relies on configuration via the default Hamilton Method Editor.
 After deck layout and liquid class configuration, the user can easily control the 96 probe head to aspirate from a source and dispense to a number of elected plates by position name ('sequence') with aspiration and dispense level, trituration during aspiration, and jet or surface empty mode upon dispense.
 The serial dilution program is similarly customisable for column to column dilutions.
 Before and after usage, the tip wash program can be used to rinse an array of pipette tips in an elected vessel before emptying.